What's in this review?

-- Your card.
+- Debit card.
 You’ll be issued with a contactless Mastercard debit card, which should take between 3-5 days to arrive.
-However, you can start using Starling straight away through Google or Apply pay.
+However, you can start using Starling straight away through Google Pay or Apply Pay.

 - No fees.
-There is no monthly account fee, and Starling won’t charge fees on electronic payments, domestic transfers, or ATM withdrawals in the UK or abroad.
+There is no monthly account fee, and Starling won’t make charges on electronic payments, domestic transfers, or ATM withdrawals in the UK or abroad.

 - 24/7 support.
 You can speak with a human adviser (not a robot) at all hours of the day.
 Contact them through the app, over the phone or by email.